Mexico captures infamous drug lord Rafael Caro Quintero

 President Andrés Manuel López Obrador has maintained that he is not interested in detaining drug lords and prefers to avoid violence.

+Shortly before Caro Quintero’s arrest Friday, U.S. Ambassador Ken Salazar told a gathering of reporters there had been progress in the security relationship.

+“I have been in meetings with the foreign minister and with the security Cabinet, along with all our agencies that have included the new head of the DEA sitting at my right hand,” Salazar said.
+“So if we weren’t welcome here in Mexico that wouldn’t happen.”

-An appeals court overturned Caro Quintero’s verdict, but the Supreme Court upheld the sentence.
+An appeals court overturned Caro Quintero’s verdict in 2013, but the Supreme Court upheld the sentence.
 It was too late by then; Caro Quintero was spirited off in a waiting vehicle.

 He was on the FBI’s most wanted list, with a $20 million reward for his capture through the State Department’s Narcotics Rewards Program.
 He was added to the FBI’s top 10 most wanted list in 2018.